-Hi guys, are you ready for some Mint Chocolate Chip Cookies loaded with chocolate chips?
-Because this combo is my all time favorite!
-With St. Patrick’s Day so close I just wanted to share a green dessert, and we know that chocolate makes everything better, especially when its added to buttery cookies.
+Mint Chocolate Chip Cookies are loaded with chocolate chips and mint.
+This combo is my all time favorite!
+With St. Patrick’s Day so close by, I just wanted to share a green dessert.
+We know that chocolate makes everything better, especially when its added to buttery cookies.

 These are not your regular Mint Chocolate Chip Cookies these are so much more.
-Basically I made two short bread layers, a chocolate one and a green mint one, added chocolate chips between the layers and rolled them into a cookie log.
-After a few hours of refrigeration I sliced the cookie log, baked the cookies and was rewarded with these melt in your mouth Mint Chocolate Chip Cookies that are sweet, buttery and with a refreshing mint flavor.
+Basically, I made two short bread layers, a chocolate one and a green mint one, added chocolate chips between the layers.
+Then, I rolled them into a cookie log.
+After a few hours of refrigeration, I sliced the cookie log.
+Next, I baked the cookies and was rewarded with these melt in your mouth Mint Chocolate Chip Cookies that are sweet, buttery and with a refreshing mint flavor.

 You see how good they look, soft, buttery and with lots of flavor!
 This is how I love my cookies!
-We live very close to a town (Hoboken) that just goes wild and crazy on St. Patrick’s Day, people are celebrating and are having fun.
-Before I moved to US I didn’t even know about this holiday, but now I can’t wait for it to eat some Irish Soda Bread, drink a green smoothie and make an extra batch of these Mint Chocolate Chip Cookies that are so perfect for this holiday.
+We live very close to a town (Hoboken) that just goes wild and crazy on St. Patrick’s Day.
+People are celebrating and are having fun.
+Before I moved to US, I didn’t even know about this holiday.
+But now I can’t wait for it to eat some Irish Soda Bread and drink a green smoothie.

 - 1½ cups sugar

 - 1½ teaspoon baking powder

 - 3½ cups all-purpose flour

 - 5-8 green gel food coloring drops

 - In the bowl of an electric mixer fitted with the wire attachment beat butter on medium speed until fluffy, about 30-40 seconds.